Index:

 A. I. abstract painting

 A Crisis of Contraction in Modern Painting: In recent months I have toured numerous gallery exhibitions via YouTube, which has only reinforced my impressions about what is on view.
-Algorithmic repetitions over the decades have supplied sure-fire refinements in studio practice.
-Minimalist doodles and splotches, better suited to the back of Denny’s restaurant napkins, are mercifully less current, while color-saturated figurative-abstract paintings, assembled in collage fashion, are everywhere.*
+Algorithmic repetitions over the decades have supplied sure-fire refinements in studio practice, especially in abstract and abstract-figurative art.* Flora Yukhnovich is but one example.

 There are other accomplished New York artists, of course, although none are so gifted as to appear out of place in any commercial gallery exhibition in any American city.
 The question is: why these artists, since the only thing exceptional about their paintings is the extra work they put into them?

-Much of the high ticket art that winds up is serious collections is just god awful: poor ideas, poorly executed… The more this art leaves you feeling barren, uninspired, and soulless, the more these lucrative transactions feel like rich people paying to be publicly berated by their inferiors: first for having too much money, and then for being too ignorant to recognize better art.
-Even when the bludgeon is fashioned in this clear, declarative language, the object of abuse cannot recognize it: When Marcel Duchamp belittled the art world by writing “R. Mutt” on a urinal and calling it art, museums paid to line up and get their very own urinal.
+Still, much of the high ticket art that winds up is serious collections is just god awful: poor ideas, poorly executed… The more this art leaves you feeling barren, uninspired, and soulless, the more these lucrative transactions feel like rich people paying to be publicly berated by their inferiors: first for having too much money, and then for being too ignorant to recognize better art.

-In historical cases the quality of art often matches the celebrity attached to it, as with the works of Vemeer.
-But there are many Baroque artists to match Vemeer, of whom no one has ever heard.
-Celebrity and a high market value indicate successful branding.
-However, with the growth of modern markets, supply outpaces demand—if never quality!
-Should one be able to recognize it!
-Resultantly quality is harder to come by, if only because it has been locked out of the equation.
+Resultantly, certified quality is harder to come by these days, if only because it has been locked out of the equation.
 Its very existence drives down the value of all the other stuff, which is yet one more excuse to keep it out of sight.
-Yes, scarcity wins out in the long run, but the artist has to be dead for that truth to emerge…
+Yes, scarcity wins out in the long run, but the artist has to be dead for that truth to emerge.

 YouTube’s Heat Maps and Uncomfortable Truths: While watching the aforementioned videos centering on art gallery shows, one can track other viewers’ interests by pulling up that video’s heat map.
 Heat maps present a visual graph showing where viewers concentrate.